Long Term Weight Loss by Gastric Sleeve in Los Angeles, CA | HLB

 Just as bariatrics can help to reverse the effects of diabetes, surgeries like the gastric sleeve can also reverse many other conditions that come with being obese.

-In some cases, the doctor may decide that neither the gastric sleeve nor the gastric bypass are appropriate.
+Sometimes, the doctor may decide that neither the gastric sleeve nor the gastric bypass are appropriate.
 The doctor could recommend the duodenal switch instead.

 What is a Duodenal Switch?